onosproject/onos-config/docs/community-info.md

 ## Daily Stand-up

 The onos-config project team holds a short stand-up every day at 9 AM PST, 5 PM GMT, 6 PM CET.
 Feel free to join to learn what the team is up to and discuss your latest work with us.
 [meeting link](https://meet.google.com/pcn-wbei-utz)

 ## Technical Steering Team

-The technical steering team meets 9 AM PST, 5 PM GMT, 6 PM CET on Wednesday every 2 weeks to discuss different topics.
+The technical steering team has PUBLIC and RECORDED meetings at 9 AM PST, 5 PM GMT, 6 PM CET on Wednesday every 2 weeks to discuss different topics.
 You can find a detailed agenda and next meeting information [on the TST Wiki](https://wiki.onosproject.org/display/ONOSST/Technical+Steering+Team).